-On the surface, the concept sounds formulaic but after seeing the band live I can assure the listener that the concept is fresh and true the source.
+On the surface, the concept sounds formulaic but I can assure listeners the concept is fresh and true to the source.

-At the Blue Note, the band paid a fitting and fiery tribute to jazz icon Horace Silver.
-The vast majority of the repertoire consisted of Silver’s Greatest Hits, but the band made each and every tune, their own and included surprises along the way.
+At the Blue Note, the band paid a fitting and fiery tribute to jazz icon Horace Silver, whose greatest hits dominated the repertoire.
+That said, the band made each and every tune, its own and was full of surprises.

-The band opened with their interpretation of Cape Verdean Blues, a tune Silver composed for his father, John Tavares Silva, who was born in Cape Verde.
-The tunes lively Latin rhythms and calypso melodies conjured up visions of the islands and heralded the shape of things to come.
+The band opened with Cape Verdean Blues, a tune Silver composed for his father, John Tavares Silva, who was born in Cape Verde.
+Its lively Latin rhythms and calypso melodies conjured up visions of the islands and heralded the shape of the evening to come.

-Herwig is nothing if not an engaging speaker.
-Between tunes, he shared Silver anecdotes with the audience and referred to him as a “funkster” and a founding father of Soul Jazz, which was popular from the mid to late 60s.
+Herwig is an engaging speaker.
+Between tunes, he shared Horace Silver anecdotes with the audience and described him as a “funkster” and a “founding father of Soul Jazz.”

-On a more poignant note, Herwig mentioned the fact that he was honored to have shared the stage with Silver during his last performance at the Blue Note.
+On a more poignant note, Herwig mentioned the fact that he had the honor of sharing the stage with Silver during his last performance at the Blue Note.

-Silver’s Serenade is one of my personal favorites, however I associate the tune with The Bronx Horns, who did an incredible job of exploring Silver’s “Latin Side” in 1998 with The Silver in the Bronx Horns (Timeless Records).
+Silver’s Serenade is favorite, however, I mostly associate it with The Bronx Horns, who did an incredible job of exploring Silver’s “Latin Side” in 1998 with The Silver in the Bronx Horns.

-The tune, Filthy Mc Nasty is indicative of Silver’s “down and dirty” side, the rhythms are raucous, danceable, fun and a perfect vehicle for the band, who obviously enjoyed playing the tune as much as the audience enjoyed hearing it.
+The tune, Filthy Mc Nasty is indicative of Silver’s down and dirty side, the rhythms are raucous, danceable and fun.
+Also, a perfect vehicle for the group, who obviously enjoyed playing the tune as much as the audience.

-Silver composed Nica’s Dream for the Baroness Pannonica de Koenigswarter, a staunch patron of bebop and a close, personal friend to Silver, Charlie Parker and Thelonious Monk among others.
-Over the years, the tune has been covered to death but the band gave it a whole new outlook.
+Silver composed Nica’s Dream for the Baroness Pannonica de Koenigswarter, a staunch patron of bebop and a close, friend to Silver, Charlie Parker, and Thelonious Monk among others.
+Over the years, the tune has been covered but the band gave it a whole new outlook.

-The performance featured two “secret weapons,” pianists Bill O’ Connell – who performed during the first-half – and the dynamic Michel Camilo who performed during the second-half.
-Their styles are a study in contrasts.
-Nevertheless, it was a treat to see O’ Connell and Camilo on the same stage.
+The performance featured two “secret weapons,” pianists Bill O’ Connell – who performed during the first half – and the dynamic Michel Camilo.
+Their styles are a study in contrasts but it was a rare treat to see the two share the stage.

 In all, it was a heartfelt and revealing tribute.
-Anyone who was not familiar with Silver’s music going in left the room with a better understanding of why Silver’s legacy is so enduring.
+Also, those who is not familiar with Silver’s music left the room with a better understanding of why his legacy is so enduring.

-Congratulations to the Latin Side All-Stars, allseasoned musicians and masters of their craft: Pianists Bill O’ Connell and Michel Camilo, reed player Craig Handy, trumpeter Alex Sipiagin, bassist Ruben Rodriguez, drummer Robby Ameen and percussionist Richie Flores.
+Congratulations to the Latin Side All-Stars, seasoned musicians and masters of their craft: Pianists Bill O’ Connell and Michel Camilo, reed player Craig Handy, trumpeter Alex Sipiagin, bassist Ruben Rodriguez, drummer Robby Ameen, and percussionist Richie Flores.